Probate Q&A Series

 • Use N.C.G.S. § 31-6 to probate a will found after death.

-• Serve a subpoena duces tecum under Rule 45, N.C.
+• A subpoena duces tecum under Rule 45, N.C.
 R. Civ.
-P., to force the custodian to produce the will.
+P., generally requires a pending proceeding.

-• File a petition with the clerk of superior court to probate the will once you have it.
+• File the will with the clerk of superior court and seek probate once you have it.

-• If the custodian refuses, petition for a court order to compel production and possible contempt sanctions.
+• If the custodian refuses, seek enforcement through the court and possible contempt sanctions as authorized by law.

 Next Steps and Call to Action